loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-62-computational-approaches.md

 **Test Cases**: Can AI recognize beautiful mathematics?
 Make surprising connections?
 Develop new conceptual frameworks?

-**Deep Question**: Is intuition computational or does it require consciousness?
+**Deep Question**: Is intuition computational or does it require observer?

 ## 62.17 Computational Mathematical Experiments